 Plastic is becoming a global threat.
 This is not because of the material itself but its inappropriate use.
 I am not writing this post to demonise plastic.
 It’s an incredible material, robust, hygienic, resistant and easy to handle.
 Researchers are struggling to find alternative materials with similar properties.
 Unfortunately, plastic isn’t biodegradable and will persist in the environment forever.
 Much worse is that its degradation consists in the formation of tiny pieces of plastic, known as microplastics, which are a far more dangerous threat to the environment.
 In fact, due to their tiny dimensions, it’s really hard to remove them from water.
-So marine animals eat them, we then eat fish and plastic is slowly entering the food chain.
+So marine animals eat them with deadly consequences to their survival.
+(1, 2)

 I’ve got to become more aware of my spending choices and I’ve trying to use alternatives when available.
 I will share all the swaps I introduced and the item I bought which link to similar Amazon products.

 The best product I bought is this solid activated charcoal deodorant.
 It lasts way longer than normal spray deodorant and you can use after shaving without feeling that annoying itchy sensation.
 For a smooth shaving sensation, I strongly recommend switching to a metal razor.
 Love them!

 Another less enjoyable swap was organic toothpaste.
 Getting used to it wasn’t easy.
 It has a strong flavour of bicarbonate but it stuck to it because it’s for a good cause.
 I promise it gets better over time.
 Along with the toothpaste, I recommend buying bamboo toothbrushes.
 Usual plastic toothbrushes are very hard to recycle and it’s highly likely that they end at the bottom of the ocean.